 If you’ve ever dreamt of hiring Godzilla as a bodyguard, Hotel Gracery Shinjuku might well take top spot on your list of places to stay in Tokyo.
 Nothing could possibly go wrong with Japan’s famous radioactive monster keeping watch from the 8th floor, could it?

-Aside from the obvious quirkiness Godzilla brings (don’t be surprised to find little baby lizard footprints on your snack plates!), Hotel Gracery Shinjuku hangs among one of the city’s best locations for travellers.
-Enjoy the street-side chaos of Shinjuku, ducking into restaurants to sample local fare.
+Aside from the obvious quirkiness Godzilla brings (don’t be surprised to find little baby lizard footprints on your snack plates!), Hotel Gracery Shinjuku hangs among one of the city’s best locations for tourists.
+Enjoy the street-side chaos of Shinjuku, ducking into restaurants to sample local fare during your stay here.
 Don’t miss out on a night of sippin’ and chopstickin’ along Omoide Yokocho, the infamous “Piss Alley” that smells much better than its moniker would let on.

 Oh, and the rooms?
 They’re pretty swell, too.
 Enjoy waking up in your cloud-like bed to views over Shinjuku before fuelling up for your day with a hearty Japanese- and Western-style buffet breakfast in the on-site restaurant.

 Address: 107-0052 Tokyo Prefecture, Minato-ku Akasaka 2-14-14 , Japan

 More than a little irony glazes the name of Hotel the M Akasaka Innsomnia.
 There’s no way you’ll ever leave this sophisticated boutique hotel in Minato without a well-rested head.
 In a city famous for its capsule hotels and tight spaces, rooms at Hotel the M Akasaka Innsomnia are comparatively mega-sized, more along the lines of what you’ll find at a high-end luxury hotel than in the mid-range.